This help guide contains a list of benefits and concessions available to people who serve, or have served, in the Armed Forces.

 The list of financial help available for people in the military and Armed Forces is considerable.
 The benefits and concessions also extend out to veterans and to their families.

 This information and guidelines should help you find what financial help is available.
 But, the amount of support you get will depend on your particular situation.
-The sections may include contact details for organisations that can help you further.

 So, what financial benefits and concessions are available for Armed Forces personnel?
 Veterans, those serving in the Armed Forces, and their dependants may get help from various sources, including: